ardakarayel/Arda_Karayel/README.md

  Thus, we **fail to reject the null hypothesis (H₀)** for literacy rate.

 ---
+# Hypothesis Testing: Forest Area and Happiness

+### Hypothesis Recap:
+ - **H₀ (Null Hypothesis):** There is no significant relationship between forest area and happiness.
+ - **H₁ (Alternative Hypothesis):** Forest area is significantly correlated with happiness scores.

+Forest Area:
+- **Pearson r = 0.0957**,**p = 0.2785**
+- **Spearman ρ = 0.1037**,**p = 0.2403**

+Both p-values are greater than 0.05, indicating no statistically significant relationship.
+Thus, we fail to reject the null hypothesis (H₀) for forest area.

+ We do not accept the alternative hypothesis (H₁) for forest area.

 ###  Final Decision:

 - **Tertiary Enrollment**: H₀ rejected → education correlates with happiness
 - **Adult Literacy Rate**: H₀ not rejected → no significant relationship
+- **Forest Area**: H₀ not rejected → no significant relationship

 Overall, this supports the hypothesis that **higher access to advanced education** contributes meaningfully to national happiness levels.
+Also, this suggests that environmental features like forest coverage may have limited direct influence on happiness scores compared to factors such as access to higher education.